pracsb/Latest-Message-API/README.md

 # Latest-Message-API

 ## Design API to get latest message id such that no previous messages are missing.
-It should have following methods:
+It has the following methods:

+## 1) ack(number)
-This method should adds a message with id number as received message def ack(number)
+This method adds a message with id number as received message

+## 2) latest()
-this method should return the id of last message whose previous counts are not missing def latest()
+This method returns the id of last message whose previous counts are not missing

     Example:
     Handshake h = new Handshake();